m87-labs/moondream-examples/README.md

 Browse the examples contained, each one is fully functional, so you can run them as-is and tweak the code to suit your needs.

 - **QuickStart**: A hello world example showing how to call the model
+ - **Detect Cars Tutorial**: Notebook demonstrating caption, query, detect, and point while processing car images.
+Bounding boxes are normalized so the notebook converts them to pixels for overlays.

 ### Contributing